-By Lemma 1 the higher court will never summarily reverse the conservative disposition in equilibrium.
-Upon observing a liberal disposition, she updates her beliefs about both the case facts x and the lower court's type L. Recall that the higher court's net benefit $u(x, H, \ell) - u(x, H, c)$ for the liberal outcome is simply x - H; then the expected net benefit $\Lambda_H(x_A, x_M)$ of upholding a liberal disposition is
+By Lemma 1, the higher court will never summarily reverse a conservative disposition in equilibrium.
+After a liberal disposition she updates her beliefs about both the case facts x and the lower court's type L. Recalling that the higher court's net benefit from the liberal outcome is x - H, the expected net benefit $\Lambda_H(x_A, x_M)$ of upholding a liberal disposition is: